Product Formalisms for Measures on Spaces with Binary Tree Structures: Representation, Visualization, and Multiscale Noise: Related Work

+Dyadic sets can equivalently be described as sets on which an ordered set of binary-valued feature functions have been defined.
+The topology of the support of measures on these sets can be characterized using homological dimensions because the binary features and a measure determine a simplicial complex\cite{Ness19}.

+The vocabulary of a text data set provides a rich real world example of binary features.
+Recent progress in text analysis \cite{GloVE} \cite{word2vec} \cite{Goldberg16} has focused on algorithms for computing vector representations of words in the vocabulary of a large set of sequences of words (e.g. sentences), where the dimensions of the vectors are much lower than the size of the vocabulary.
+These low dimensional representations have been experimentally shown to be superior to previous methods for binary word features because semantically meaningful analogies are represented as simple linear relations.

-Our visualization theorem exploits deep results due to Beurling and Ahlfors \cite{BeurlingAhlfors56} and Ahlfors \cite{Ah66} from the the theory of quasi-conformal mapping.
-The results enable construction of a Jordan plane curve (a welding curve) from a measure on the unit circle satisfying mild constraints on its product coefficient parameters and characterize its uniqueness.
-The product coefficient parameters in the dyadic product formula representation of the measure permit a simple method for constructing a pseudo-welding curve approximating to first order the welding curve determined by the measure.
-The algorithm for constructing the pseudo-welding curve is given in \cite{BaNeJoSh16} (Appendix 3).
-Mumford and Sharon \cite{Mumford06} used welding maps to establish a relationship between the 2D shape classes of infinitely smooth Jordan curves and the diffeomorphism classes of their welding maps.
-Our visualization theorem applies to a much larger class of measure than the class of measures determined by the shape classes of infinitely smooth Jordan curves.
+Our visualization theorem in Section \ref{sec:visualizationtheorem} exploits results \cite{BeurlingAhlfors56} \cite{Ah66} from the the theory of quasi-conformal mapping to prove that measures with mild constraints on their product coefficient parameters can be visualized as Jordan plane curves which are welding curves.
+In \cite{Mumford06} a relationship between the $2D$ shape classes of infinitely smooth Jordan curves and the diffeomorphism classes of their welding maps is shown.
+Our visualization theorem applies to a much larger class of measures than the class of measures determined by the shape classes of infinitely smooth Jordan curves.

-We exploit the multiplicative model of chaos defined by Kahane\cite{Ka85} \cite{RhVa14} to define a multi scale noise model for measures.
-We exploit the analysis in Kahane's proof to obtain noisy measures with finite, non-zero volume.
-This noise model is related to Brownian motion.
-Recent work by Grebenkov, Beliaev and Jones \cite{GrBeJo} provides an exposition of L\'{e}vy's formulation of Brownian motion in terms of explicit dyadic multi scale formalisms.
-They revise L\'{e}vy's construction of Brownian motion to operate with various Gaussian processes.
-A Brownian path is explicitly constructed as a linear combination of dyadic ``geometrical features'' at multiple length scales with random weights.
-Such a representation gives a closed formula mapping of the unit interval onto the functional space of Brownian paths.
+Multiplicative models for chaos are defined in \cite{mandelbrot-1972} \cite{KaPe1976} \cite{Ka85}.
+They perturb Lebesgue measure.
+Our multiplicative noise model is explicitly defined and can be used for controlled perturbation of continuous functions, dyadic measures and Borel measures.
+White noise is additive and related to Brownian motion.
+Recent work \cite{GrBeJo} provides an exposition of L\'{e}vy's formulation of Brownian motion in terms of explicit dyadic multi scale formalisms.
+Section III Part B) of \cite{GrBeJo} discusses the relation to white noise, pointing out that it is a distribution, not a measure.
+Our additive noise model randomly perturbs the product coefficients for dyadic measures producing other dyadic measures.